appsinacup/godot-box2d/README.md

 - macOS (x86-64 + Apple Silicon)
 - iOS (arm64)
 - Android (arm64 + x86_64)

-NOTE: the builds are not signed right now, so you might get a warning if you download for mac for eg.

 Go to any action workflow on this project: [Actions List](https://github.com/rburing/physics_server_box2d/actions)